telerik/fiddler-everywhere-docs/knowledge-base/certificate-details.md

 ![Certificate error ignored](../images/livetraffic/certs/certficate-error-ignored.png)

 >tip A typical use case for the **Ignore server certificate errors** option will be certificate validation errors on macOS while trying to access `*.icloud.com` domains.
 Use the option to ignore the validation error and continue the debugging process.

+### Certificate Details in SAZ files

+Fiddler Everywhere version 4.2.0 extended the SAZ format, the native format used for saving captured session snapshots (local saves, cloud saved, or manual SAZ exports).
+Consider the following when working with saved sessions snapshots and certificate details:

+- (Fiddler Everywhere version 4.2.0 and above) All sessions saved locally or through the cloud option will contain the certificate details (that were valid when the capturing took place).
+- (Fiddler Everywhere version 4.2.0 and above) All sessions exported in SAZ format will contain the certificate details (that were valid when the capturing took place).
+- (Fiddler Everywhere version 4.1.2 and below) All sessions saved locally or through the cloud option won't contain the certificate details.
+- (Fiddler Everywhere version 4.1.2 and below) All sessions exported in SAZ format won't contain the certificate details.

+#### Deep-Dive with the SAZ format and the Certificate Details

+The SAZ file (translates as **Session Archive ZIP** but is also known as **Fiddler Session Archive** or just as **Fiddler Archive**) in its nature is an archive that contains a snapshot of all saved sessions where each session is represented with three different text files.

+Inside a SAZ file, you will find:

+- [Content_Types.xml] file&mdash;A metadata file that specifies a few MIME types so the archive can be read by System.IO.Packaging or other clients that support the Open Packaging Conventions.
+- a **raw** folder&mdash;Contains the files that represent each captured session.
+Inside the **raw** folder, you can find three or four files for each session.

+    * **sessid#_c.txt**&mdash;File that contains the raw client request.
+    * **sessid#_s.txt**&mdash;File that contains the raw server request.
+    * **sessid#_m.xml**&mdash;File containing metadata including session flags, socket reuse information, etc.
+    * (optional) sessid#_w.txt&mdash;File that contains WebSocket messages.

+With version 4.2.0 and above, the XML file (**sessid#_m.xml**) now contains an element called **CertificateChainInfo**, which allows you to load and inspect client and server certificate details for each saved sessions.
+The updated SAZ format is backward-compatible with older versions of Fiddler Everywhere and Fiddler Classic.